alexcrea/jacn-sdk/README.md

 </dependency>
 ```

 ---

+## List of things to do before this being usable:
+- [ ] Make JSON schema
+- [ ] Implement a better way to handle things
+- [ ] Create example & docs of how to use the better way

 ## Need help or suggestion ?
 You can either create an issue/pr/discussion here or join [my discord](https://discord.gg/swBrMf327a)